lasersquad0/Erastosthen/README.md

 Only the first argument is mandatory, while two others can be omited.
 If argument is omitted than default hardcoded value is used for that parameter.

-First command line argument consists of two symbold.
+First command line argument consists of two symbols.
 First symbol defines prime numbers generation mode, second symbol defines type of output file where primes numbers will be stored.

 ## Generation mode